-- Balanced Funds: Also called hybrid funds or asset allocation funds, balanced funds are mutual funds that invest in a balanced asset allocation of stocks, bonds and cash.
+- Balanced Funds: Also called hybrid funds or asset allocation funds, are mutual funds that invest in a balanced asset allocation of stocks, bonds, and cash.
 The allocation usually remains fixed and invests according to a stated investment objective or style.
-For example, Fidelity Balanced Fund (FBALX) has an approximate asset allocation of 65 percent stocks, 30 percent bonds and 5 percent cash.
+For example, Fidelity Balanced Fund (FBALX) has an approximate asset allocation of 65 percent stocks, 30 percent bonds, and 5 percent cash.
 This is considered a medium risk or moderate portfolio.
 This balance of stocks and bonds provides good diversification in just one fund.

 How Kids Can Get Started Investing With Just $100

-One drawback of most high quality mutual funds is that they require a minimum initial investment of up to $3,000 to get started.
-However, Charles Schwab has several quality mutual funds with minimum initial investments of as little as $100.
+One drawback of most high-quality mutual funds is that they require a minimum initial investment of up to $3,000 to get started.
+However, Charles Schwab has several mutual funds with minimum initial investments of as little as $100.
 Here are some of the best: